 Remortgage to finance a property extension

-At the start of 2018 interest rates are still near all-time lows and so borrowing money is cheap.
+As of March 2020 interest rates are at all-time lows and so borrowing money is cheap.
 A first charge secured on your house with one of the mainstream lenders will be the most cost-effective ways to finance an extension on your property.

-Use our mortgage repayment calculator at the side of this page to work out what your monthly repayment costs might be.
+Use our mortgage repayment calculator to work out what your monthly repayment costs might be.

 Can you remortgage to do works to a property?